RFFIT Frequently Asked Questions

 - Number of samples to be tested – if more samples arrive at one time the turnaround time will be longer because there is a limit as to how many samples that can be tested in a day.

 - Availability and viability of tissue culture cells – Cells are live and can be affected by minor changes in environment that can result in set failures (samples will need to be retested) – cells are the most important component of the test system.
 Also, if more than expected numbers of samples are received, it can take some time to prepare the number of cells needed for testing.

 - Virus growth – Similar to cells, virus growth can be affected by minor changes in the environment (temperature, humidity, pH, etc.).
 If the virus grows too much or not enough, the set of testing will not pass acceptance criteria (fail) and the samples will need to be retested.

 - Other unexpected conditions – closings due to inclement weather, etc.

 My unvaccinated/overdue pet was bitten by a known/suspected rabid animal.
 Will a titer test tell me whether my pet has rabies?

 Unfortunately, the absence of a titer in an unvaccinated animal does not exclude a diagnosis of rabies, since some rabid animals may not have detectable levels of rabies antibodies.
 Also, the presence of a titer in an vaccinated animal may not assure protection from an exposure to rabies.
 Keep your pet current on its rabies vaccination and contact your veterinarian and local or state health department if you think your pet may have been exposed to rabies.

 Can I draw the sample in a serum separator tube?

 Yes, the sample can be collected and sent in a serum separator tube (gel separated, red-top tube, tiger-top tube).
-However, if a serum separator tube is used, it is best to pour off the serum into a red top 3.0 mL tube and send only the serum part of the sample.
+However, if a serum separator tube is used, it is best to pour off the serum into a red top 3.0 to 5.0 mL tube and send only the serum part of the sample.